TylerLu/Huddle/README.md

 Execute the commands below to get keyCredential:

-Feel free to change the file path at the end of the command.
+> Note: Feel free to change the file path at the end of the command.

 ~~~powershell
 $keyCredential = @{}